pradeep3sep/interviewquestion/README ReactJs.md

 > ### Why to avoid using setState() after a component has been unmounted?

 - Calling setState() after a component has unmounted will emit a warning.
 The "setState warning" exists to help you catch bugs, because calling setState() on an unmounted component is an indication that your app/component has somehow failed to clean up properly.
-- Specifically, calling setState() in an unmounted component means that your app is still holding a reference to the component after the component has been unmounted - which often indicates a memory leak.
+- Specifically, calling setState() in an unmounted component `means` that your `app is still holding a reference to the component after the component has been unmounted` - which often `indicates a memory leak`.

 <br>